-The future of Australia’s tallest residential building project is now even more uncertain as its project manager’s creditors vote to sell the Melbourne Southbank site.
+The future of Australia’s tallest residential building project is now even more uncertain after its project manager’s creditors voted in favour of a proposal sell the Melbourne Southbank site.

-Beulah International, the Malaysian-backed developer proposing the $2.7 billion Sth Bnk project, called in administrators for its project management arm in February 2025.
+Beulah International, the Malaysian-backed developer proposing the $2.7-billion Sth Bnk project, called in administrators for its project management arm in February.

-The company, BSSPV, had collapsed with debts of more than $100 million.
+The company, BSSPV, collapsed with debts of more than $100 million.

-Creditors voted this week to sell the site despite it granting them only a quarter of the debt that they are owed.
+Creditors voted this week in favour of the director's proposal to sell the site despite it granting them just a quarter of the debt that they are owed.

 Many of BSSPV’s creditors are related to other entities in Malaysia connected to Beulah but around $5.3 million is owed to several Australian-based businesses.